Current PYRS workstreams and the artifacts that support them.

 Stdlib/runtime baselines

-docs/STDLIB_FULL_BASELINE.md and perf/stdlib_full_probe_latest.json.
+tests/stdlib_common_usecases.rs, perf/stdlib_compat_extended_latest.json, and perf/stdlib_full_probe_latest.json.

 Language parity